 Following their respective deaths in August, the news recently has included remembrances of Aretha Franklin (1942-2018) and John McCain (1936-2018).
 Through various tributes, we get a sense of their lives as well as their social and cultural significance.
 This has been followed by commentary about what makes for an appropriate way to remember someone after their passing.
 (Is such second-order critique inevitable or is it another symptom of our cultural divide?).
 We learn something about our collective life in these moments.

-Whether it is an internationally known figure or a “local hero,” reflecting upon how we remember great men and women can be instructive.
+Whether it is an internationally known figure, a “local hero,” or a beloved colleague, reflecting upon how we remember great men and women can be instructive.
 Eulogies are an important form of articulating what we understand to be a good life.

 Aretha Franklin, already known as “The Queen of Soul” even before she died, has been remembered for her incredible musical talent.
 She possessed “one of pop’s most commanding and singular voices,” as Rolling Stone magazine put it, a voice “that could move from a sly, seductive purr to a commanding gospel roar.”
 Others highlighted how her songs became powerful anthems for the civil rights and feminist movements of the late 1960s and 70s.
 More biographical treatments explored the significance of gospel music in her life, and I enjoyed learning more about the role her father, C.L.
 Franklin, a famous preacher, played in helping launch her recording career.
 I’m sure I was not alone in revisiting and savoring many of her songs in the days following her death.